Mark Reid, Marriage & Family Therapist

 What is the science behind doing 6-8 dosing sessions?

-• The 6-8 session model is supported by clinical research demonstrating that serial ketamine treatments provide more sustained symptom relief than single-dose interventions.
-Studies indicate that repeated dosing protocols lead to greater reductions in symptoms of depression, anxiety, and PTSD compared to a single administration.
-For example, research comparing single, repeated (6-session), and maintenance dosing schedules has shown that a structured series of sessions results in longer-lasting improvements in mood and overall well-being.
+• The 6-8 session model is supported by clinical research demonstrating that multiple ketamine treatments provide more sustained symptom relief than single-dose interventions.
+Studies indicate that this leads to greater reductions in symptoms of depression, anxiety, and PTSD compared to a single administration.

 What are typical treatment outcomes?